orlagh-sweeney/event-app-api/README.md

 If a user had not yet registered their interests the profiles page would not display.
 To fix this, in the profiles serialzier I updated get_user_interests to return None if there were no interests.

 ## Deployment
+The program was developed in Gitpod.
+It was then commited and pushed to GitHub.
+The finished project was deployed in Heroku.
+Deployment to Heroku was completed using the following steps:
+1. Open and login to [Heroku](https://id.heroku.com/login).
+2. From the dashboard, click 'New', then click 'Create new app' from the dropdown menu.
+3. Enter the App name, choose a region, then click 'Create app'.
+4. Navigate to the 'Settings' tab.
+5. Within 'Settings', navigate to 'Convig Vars'.
+Click 'Reveal Config Vars'.
+6. Add config vars using the following 'KEY' and 'VALUE' pairs from env.py:
+    SECRET_KEY
+    DATABASE_URL
+    CLOUDINARY_URL
+7. Add the following additional Config Vars:
+    ALLOWED_HOST: *set to deployed api URL
+    CLIENT_ORIGIN: *set to deployed front end URL
+    CLIENT_ORIGIN_DEV: *set to gitpod workspace url
+    DISABLE_COLLECT STATIC: 1
+8. Navigate to the 'Deploy' tab.
+9. Within 'Deploy', navigate to 'Deployment method'.
+10. Click on 'GitHub'.
+Navigate to 'Connect to GitHub' and click 'Connect to GitHub'
+11. Within 'Connect to GitHub', use the search function to find the repository to be deployed.
+Click 'Connect'.
+12. Navigate to either 'Automatic Deploys' or 'Manual Deploys' to choose which method to deploy the application.
+13. Click on 'Enable Automatic Deploys' or 'Deploy Branch' respectively, depending on chosen method.
+14. Once the app is finished building, a message saying 'Your app was successfully deployed' will appear.
+15. Click 'View' to see the deployed app.

 ## Credit
 ### Code
+The Code Insitute Django REST Framework walkthrough project was referred to when setting up the project.
+Elements of Code Institute project were used and adapted to suit this project.

 ## Acknowledgements
 - Thank you to my mentor Marcel for his feedback and suggestions at each stage of the project.